 Numerical methods and computation

-The study, development and implementation of machine learning techniques for various applications in computer vision, including automated recognition systems, reconstruction of 3D data from images, tracking of objects in video sequences, mapping and navigation in robotics, image processing and handwriting analysis.
+The study, development and implementation of machine learning techniques for various applications in computer vision, image processing, robotics, biometric recognition systems, time series analysis and predictive modelling.